zjykzj/cocodev/README.md

 ## Background

 [COCO](https://cocodataset.org/#home/) is the most influential object detection dataset, and currently the most advanced object detection algorithms usually use it as the benchmark dataset.
-This warehouse stores the code and tools I commonly use when processing COCO datasets,
+This warehouse stores the code and tools I commonly use when processing COCO datasets.

 ## Maintainers